eDonec/boilerplate/README.md

 <p>

-A boilerplate for microsirves nodejs architecture
+A Boilerplate for Microservices NodeJS Architecture

 </p>